 One serious consequence of MMCs striving for individuality in the current market where many shops offer the same strains has become the mis-labeling of genetics.
 This attempt to stand out against competition ultimately harms the patients.
-An attempt to purchase a specific strain that has been wrongly identified means the effects, while similar, will not be the same and can greatly impact management of the medical condition the patient is trying to treat.
+An attempt to purchase a specific strain that has been wrongly identified means the effects, while similar, will not be the same and can greatly impact the management of the medical condition the patient is trying to treat.
 The struggle to offer a wider variety of products leads to individuals knowingly or unknowingly mislabeling strains just to generate diversity in the market.

 Wollert’s goal in such an extensive endeavor is to find something of value and cultivate traits patients are going to find useful.
 It can be an exciting and challenging time for breeders to enhance these traits as they specifically target a flavor profile or an effect.
-Ultimately that is where Wollert’s interest stems from—he is aware that while breeding can deteriorate the quality of an entire crop through one small accident, if successful the payoff for both MMCs and patients can be revolutionary.
+Ultimately that is where Wollert’s interest stems from—he is aware that while breeding can deteriorate the quality of an entire crop through one small accident, if successful, the payoff for both MMCs and patients can be revolutionary.

 Grant Pharms’ ultimate goal for breeding is to create new strains that will target specific or chronic medical conditions.
 One example is the loss of bone density through osteoarthritis.
 Grant Pharms will be focusing on the creation of a strain with cannabinoids that can specifically influence or spur on bone growth.
-With their focus on improved quality of life for patients, there are countless target cannabinoids that can be highlighted.
-Other examples are strains that can better manage cancer, nausea or chronic pain.
+With the focus on improved quality of life for patients, there are countless target cannabinoids that can be highlighted.
+Other examples are strains that can better manage cancer, nausea, or chronic pain.

 Aside from the specific physical effects Wollert is hoping to treat, he is also passionate about products that taste good.
-Selective breeding has already influenced a multitude of unique taste and aromatic product profiles as cannabis is one of the most terpene rich, diverse plants, but Grant believes he can go even further.
+Selective breeding has already influenced a multitude of unique taste and aromatic product profiles as cannabis is one of the most terpene-rich, diverse plants, but Grant believes he can go even further.

 With these specific achievements in mind and breeding already underway, Grant Pharms is preparing new strains to come up in the community for purchase.
 They have developed crosses of one exceptional male Taffie plant that produced traits Wollert hopes to continue to work with.
-Soon to be on the shelves of Grant Pharms is a cross of this Taffie strain and DJ Short Blueberry, while others they are cultivating include GG, (formerly known as Gorilla Glue) and Taffie, as well as Kimbo Kush and Sour Chem Scout both also crossed with Taffie.
+Soon to be on the shelves of Grant Pharms is a cross of this Taffie strain and DJ Short Blueberry, while others they are cultivating include GG, (formerly known as, Gorilla Glue) and Taffie, as well as Kimbo Kush and Sour Chem Scout, both also crossed with Taffie.